I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Grab a wet sponge and wipe those walls down.
 Let me elaborate a bit here.

-Grab 2 buckets.
+Grab two buckets.
 Fill one with water and one with a mild cleaner or trisodium phosphate (TSP), which the pros often use.
 Dip your sponge in the cleaning solution, then scrub the walls.
 Don’t dip back into the solution.
 Dip the sponge in the water bucket to clean the sponge of any dirt and dust that had been removed from the wall.
 Once the sponge is clean, go back into the cleaning solution.
 Repeat the process until the walls, molding, and trim are perfectly clean.

 Suggested Materials

-Fill the cracks
+Fill the cracks with caulk

 Don’t worry; we aren’t going back to Painter’s putty and sanding again.
 I’m talking about caulking now.